 There are numerous foods and drinks made for athletes which claim to improve athletes' performance.

 - You could also analyze these foods and drinks to see which substances they are comprised of.
 You could compare the range of sports drinks.
-Each have different amounts of carbohydrates (sugars), electrolytes, flavor.
-What role does each of these play and what is the best combination for a particular sport.
+Each has different amounts of carbohydrates (sugars), electrolytes, flavor.
+What role does each of these play and what is the best combination for a particular sport?

 - Flavor is important for sports drinks, not only to make them taste nice, it has been found that if an athlete likes the taste of a drink they will consume more, which is better for their performance and recovery.
 You could conduct a taste test of different drinks, and discuss how this could have an effect on performance.

 - Bodybuilders commonly use protein powders and other sporting supplements available from health food stores, with the belief that they can help build muscle mass.
 An analysis of many of these products may show that a similar amount of protein and other nutrients can be achieved through eating normal foodstuffs.

 A great idea for a science project is to study the effects of various diets and energy drinks on athletes' performance.
 Many diets and foodstuffs claim to be beneficial to athlete performance - you can conduct an experiment to investigate these claims.

 - There are many exercise fitness tests on the page discussing fitness testing science fair projects which could be used in a simple experiment in which two groups drink or consume a certain diet and you compare the effects on their performance in a fitness test.